odow/StochOptFormat/README.md

   `to` node, and a `probability` of transitioning along the edge.
 Note that the sum of probabilities along outgoing edges of a node does not have to equal 1.
-  This allows, for example, discount factors in cyclic graphs and nodes with no children, see [1] for more details.
+  This allows, for example, discount factors in cyclic graphs and nodes with no children; see [1] for more details.

-  In our example, there are two edges.
+  In our example, there are two edges:

     1. `root` to `first_stage` with probability 1
     2. `first_stage` to `second_stage` with probability 1